 Now I was in a forum entitled “Spirituality and Terrorism” at UP IIS way back in October 2016.
 A young Hafiz from Singapore was their guest speaker.
 As I gazed at him from a distance, I saw a gleam of illumination in his face.
 It was no surprise that he spoke well.
 The All-Preserver inspired him.

 The question and answer session came.
 What shall I ask?
 I wondered.
-But there was no question that bothers my mind.
+But there was no question that bothered my mind.

 Maybe I will just ask the Hafiz what inspired or prompted him to come to our place or I just scribble a “thank you” note to him for sharing his thoughts.